them-es/Billy/readme.txt

 == Changelog ==

+= 1.8.0 =
+* In general more possibilities to customize the look and feel
+* All Billy menu items are restructured and combined in a single dashboard menu
+* Always show [+] row appender in tables
+* Enhancement: Enabled the Synced Patterns core feature in invoice, quote and accounting tables to be able to create reusable blocks for products and services.
+* Bugfix: Make table rows in ccounting table selectable
+* Quotes: Optionally autoincrement numbers (like in invoices) and add a number prefix
+* Number prefixes: Include placeholders {YEAR}, {MONTH} and {DAY} to output the post date variables.
+Remove "#" fallback prefix from output.
+* Tables: Add top/bottom borders by default
+* Table data export: Improve handling of output
+* PDF generator: Improve unicode chars output
+* The PDF footer can now be fully customized via a reusable block - similar to the header.
+Heads up: Modifying the footer will also change the PDF output of existing posts!
+* Code refactoring: Add on_init action in "Billy" class.
+Combine setAttributes() requests in blocks where possible.
+Define a table export constant instead of the hardcoded post type lookup, Use document.title as export_table_to_tsv() filename.
+* Renamed some variables for consistency
+* Fixed some PHP linting warnings
+* Updated translation strings

 = 1.7.4 =
 * Bugfix: Error loading font "Could not find PostScript font name"
+* Add them.es Starter FSE to tested Themes

 = 1.7.3 =
 * Minor code refactoring